ctfpilot/schemas/challenge/README.md

 ## Notes and best practices

-- Prefer `slug`-style names (lowercase, hyphen-separated) for identifiers and `instanced_subdomains`.
+— Prefer `slug`—style names (lowercase, hyphen—separated) for identifiers and `instanced_subdomains`.
-- Keep `points` and `min_points` within the defined ranges to avoid validation failures in automation.
+— Keep `points` and `min_points` within the defined ranges to avoid validation failures in automation.
-- Use `dockerfile_locations` when challenge runtime requires custom images; include an `identifier` when multiple images exist.
+— Use `dockerfile_locations` when challenge runtime requires custom images; include an `identifier` when multiple images exist.
-- When in doubt about a field's format, open the canonical `schema.json` for the challenge folder.
+— When in doubt about a field's format, open the canonical `schema.json` for the challenge folder.